microsoft/MicrosoftCloud/DEBUGGING.md

  in the package.json of the server

-## To run the server in debug mode
+## To run the client in debug mode
 3. Launch the browser in debug mode (here we use chrome):

 google-chrome-stable  --remote-debugging-port=9222